-1. McCulloch of Auchenmalg, Blackhill and Whitefield (Wigtownshire) and their descendant branches in Banda Oriental (Uruguay).
+1. McCulloch of Auchenmalg, Blackhill and Whitefield, Wigtownshire, Scotland and their descendant branches in Banda Oriental (present day Uruguay).

-4. Horatio McCulloch RSA, the painter (Glasgow, Scotland).
+4. McCulloch of Glasgow and Horatio McCulloch RSA, the painter.

-5. McCulloch of Myreton (Galloway) incorporating Myretoun, Ardwell, Killasser, Torhouse, Drummorrell, Inshanks and Mule, Torhousekie, Cardiness, Barholm, Kirkclaugh, Auchengool, Nether Ardwall (Wigtownshire) and their descendant branches located in Ulster and the United States.
+5. McCulloch of Myreton, Wigtownshire, Scotland (including Myretoun, Ardwell, Killasser, Torhouse, Drummorrell, Inshanks and Mule, Torhousekie, Cardiness, Barholm, Kirkclaugh, Auchengool, Nether Ardwall) and their descendant branches located in Ulster, Northern Ireland and the United States.
 Notable individuals in this branch include two brothers who fought in the American Civil War: Major General Benjamin McCulloch and Brigadier General Henry Eustace McCulloch.
 Also their distant cousin Major Samuel McColloch of the infamous McColloch's Leap.

-6. Hugh McCulloch, 27th Secretary of the Treasury under President Abraham Lincoln (New England, US)
+6. McCulloch of Dornoch, Sutherland, Scotland including descendants Hugh McCulloch, 27th Secretary of the Treasury under President Abraham Lincoln (New England, US).